Cloud-Native Endpoint Deployment with Microsoft Intune

 Key principles

-• Try to have as less as possible on prem dependencies.
+• Try to have as few on-prem dependencies as possible.

-• Question everything if this is really needed
+• Question everything to see if it is really needed

 • Intune is not SCCM in the cloud.
-This means things works different.
-Don’t blame on features which are missing.
+This means things work differently.
+Don’t complain about features that are missing.

-• See it as chance to cleanup old things and think them new and modern.
+• See it as a chance to clean up old things and rethink them in a new and modern way.

 • Be creative there are always solutions.

-• As mentioned above with Intune and Azure you have an very loaded tool box with unlimited possibilities to create solutions.
+• As mentioned above, with Intune and Azure you have a very loaded toolbox with unlimited possibilities to create solutions.

-There are two ways I see.
-My recommended way is to start on the greenfield and setup an clean and fresh cloud only environment.
-Enroll all new devices Intune intune and keep the old ones in SCCM until all devices are replaced.
-The other way is to go co management and shift workload for workload.
-This is the second way which may brings additional complexity and cons.
-Once this decision is taken start to make an clear plan how your solution design is.
-This design should include things like naming convention, security and hardening concept but also things which additional cloud infrastructure and resources are needed to run your apps and services but much more.
+There are two ways I see it.
+My recommended way is to start on the greenfield and set up a clean and fresh cloud-only environment.
+Enroll all new devices in Intune and keep the old ones in SCCM until all devices are replaced.
+The other way is to go co-management and shift workload by workload.
+This second way may bring additional complexity and cons.
+Once this decision is taken, start to make a clear plan for your solution design.
+This design should include things like naming conventions, a security and hardening concept, and also which additional cloud infrastructure and resources are needed to run your apps and services, and much more.

 How to start and how to plan your project

-Start with a Solution Designe where you write down how your endpoint should look like form an architecture point of view.
-You should have concepts for the naming of objects, design principles for your scripts, a security concept and everything else what is important.
+Start with a Solution Design where you write down how your endpoint should look from an architecture point of view.
+You should have concepts for the naming of objects, design principles for your scripts, a security concept, and everything else that is important.

-One this is done you can setup an POC (Proof of concept) to check how this works in your enviroment with your requirements.
-This has not to be the 100% implementation it should only be an minimal setup for testing and getting a feeling.
-Once this is done you can continue with the configuration and the preparation of a pre-pilot with a very small group of IT affine persons to get feedback.
+Once this is done you can set up a POC (Proof of concept) to check how this works in your environment with your requirements.
+This does not have to be the 100% implementation; it should only be a minimal setup for testing and getting a feel for it.
+Once this is done, you can continue with the configuration and the preparation of a pre-pilot with a very small group of IT-savvy people to get feedback.

-Once this is done than you should start with a key component of the whole and this is changing management.
-You need change management to the end-users but also for the IT guys to enable your colleges also from other areas like network, security,
+Once this is done, you should start with a key component of the whole, and this is change management.
+You need change management for the end users but also for the IT folks, to enable your colleagues from other areas like network and security as well.

-When you have than a setup which is more final you can start with a security review like a penetration testing to make sure that the design you took is as secure as possible.
-After this you should start with a bigger Pilot to get more feedback and to fix the remaining stuff and polish your setup.
-In parallel you should make everything read for the go live (go live preparation).
+When you have a setup that is more final, you can start with a security review like penetration testing to make sure that the design you chose is as secure as possible.
+After this, you should start with a bigger pilot to get more feedback, fix the remaining stuff, and polish your setup.
+In parallel, you should make everything ready for the go-live (go-live preparation).